 The Sapphire Gem chickens do not breed true because of the nature of their genetics.
 This means you can breed two Sapphire Gem chickens, but they will not necessarily produce actual Sapphire Gem chicks.
 It would be best to introduce the two original breeds to get the desired color for the breed standard.

 Breed Standard And Appearance

 As stated earlier, the Sapphire Gem is an unofficial chicken breed.
-They are being refined in order to come up with the best examples of the breed.
+They are being refined to develop the best examples of the breed.

 The color variation does not make the chicks less Sapphire Gem chicken by egg-laying capabilities or temperament.
-However, it may result in a mature chicken that is not of the exact desired color.
+However, it may result in a mature chicken, not of the desired color.

-Since they are se-linked breeds, you can easily identify female and male chicks by the color of the feathers once they have hatched.
+Since they are so-linked breeds, you can easily identify female and male chicks by the color of the feathers once they have hatched.

-Male chicks usually have a white spot on their wings or head, while female chicks tend to be a blue color.
+Male chicks usually have a white spot on their wings or head, while female chicks tend to be blue in color.

 The Sapphire Gem chickens have an alert and upright appearance.
 Their feathers are ordinarily medium to dusky blues and lavender.

-The chicken’s name (Sapphire Gem) comes from the purple and blue hues of their plumage.
+The chicken’s name (Sapphire Gem) comes from its plumage’s purple and blue hues.
 Mature male Sapphire Gem chickens are primarily blue in appearance and may have some barring.